swch/strivve-docs-nextjs/src/pages/guides/best-practices/index.md

 Updating the payment method at a merchant with a new card is a multi-step process.
 Generally, these steps can be separated into two phases.
 Authentication and updating.
-In the authentication phase, the CardSavr platform attempts to authenticates against the merchant site.
+In the authentication phase, the CardSavr platform attempts to authenticate against the merchant site.
 Once authenticated, the CardSavr platform moves to the updating phase where it places the new card as the default payment on the merchant site.
-While the updating phases is completely automatic, the authentication phase may require user interaction in cases where incorrect credentials have been supplied or the merchant provides a challenge response to the user.
+While the updating phase is completely automatic, the authentication phase may require user interaction in cases where incorrect credentials have been supplied or the merchant provides a challenge response to the user.